LCB34/LCB34/README.md

   **sancho\3x09x1\angela**

-  **i really like ryodon & my social skills are not the best but i really love people... !!.i iust have issues and problems + i get really scared easily like a horse.. feed me carrots**
+  **i really like ryodon & my social skills are not the best but i really love people... !!.i iust have issues and problems + i get really scared easily like a horse.. feed me carrots .. also i might mimick you if i like you ... sorry.. im from deep ocean and idk how to behave like a human.....**

+  **fairly prone to taking inspo for ponies..
+2 people who say don't take inspo .. we all take inspiration from someone even if you're not meaning to...........**

   **linky links**